CSPVAMU/PantherTracksMobile/readme.md

   other info we deem necessary.
-This would allow us to recreate the history of a specific class (like who was in it), an entire semester (a history of all courses offered and how many students took each course), what every professor has taught, and if we incorporate grades we can provide university wide statistics that may yield interesting resulte--but that's for the future.
+This would allow us to recreate the history of a specific class (like who was in it), an entire semester (a history of all courses offered and how many students took each course), what every professor has taught, and if we incorporate grades we can provide university wide statistics that may yield interesting result--but that's for the future.
 * Before I went off on the above tangent, I filled in some bogus year and semester data for studentID 160.
 * Created `studentusers-alt.html`, `studentHistory-alt.js`, and `studentRecords.php` (similar to
   `studenthistory.php`) to show how the new database tables can be used.
-The `studentRecords.php` file returns all student records by defualt.
+The `studentRecords.php` file returns all student records by default.
 Passing display=plan through the URI will only return student records that apply to the students selected degree plan.
 * Created `courseDisplay.css` to be reused by sections that display course information.